Director, Operations and Human Resources

 Deb Hodge serves as a senior adviser to BHEF.
 She brings nearly 20 years of higher education and program development experience to the role.
 She was most recently the managing director of the Capital CoLAB, the skills and talent division of the Greater Washington Partnership, where she led post-secondary partner engagement, supported implementation of the Digital Tech Credential at 20 regional universities, and oversaw student engagement efforts.
 In previous roles with Excelsior College and SUNY Empire State College, she helped to research, design, and implement programs centered around non-traditional learners.
 As CIO at the Association of Governing Boards of Universities and Colleges, Deb led the Transformation Initiative aimed at creating accessible and scalable online learning resources for boards of directors.
 She is passionate about the accessibility, persistence, and retention of all learners.
 Hodge has a master’s degree in higher education administration and a BA in sociology both from the State University of New York at Albany.

-Associate, Workforce Partnerships
+Manager, Workforce Partnerships

 Madison Myers joined Business-Higher Education Forum in 2021 as a research assistant and is now an associate of workforce partnerships.